zctao/firmware-hls/README.md

 # firmware-hls
-HLS implementation of the tracklet firmware
+HLS implementation of the hybrid firmware

 This repository is for studies of the C/C++ implementation for firmware using Vivado HLS.